Taxation of international executives

 Is there a de minimus number of days rule applying to residency start and end date?
 For example, taxpayers cannot come back to the host country/territory for more than 10 days after their assignment has ended and they repatriate.

 What if the assignee enters the country/territory before the assignment begins?

 The individual becomes resident from the day of arrival regardless of when the assignment begins.

 Are there any tax compliance requirements when leaving Denmark?

 When leaving Denmark permanently, the taxpayer should notify the local tax office.
 Exit taxes may apply.

 What if the assignee comes back for a trip after residency has terminated?

-Visits or holidays in Denmark do not result in tax liability; see under Residence Rules.
+Visits or holidays in Denmark do as a main rule not result in tax liability; see under Residence Rules.

 Do the immigration authorities in Denmark provide information to the local tax authorities about a person entering or leaving Denmark?